Username or Email Address

 Catherine Burnet, Scottish Regional Chair, KPMG

-Secondly, walking through the space, you will notice our beautiful Revolution 54.
-This design allows sunlight to penetrate these meeting rooms as well adding another element of imaginative architecture.
-Designing bespoke double-glazed partitions ensures partitions fit the space perfectly as well as providing acoustic privacy.
+Secondly, walking through the space, you will notice the beautiful Revolution 54.
+The design allows sunlight to penetrate these meeting rooms as well as adding another element of imaginative architecture.
+Designing bespoke double-glazed partitions ensures they fit the space perfectly as well as providing acoustic privacy.

-We installed Shoreditch Edition Revolution 54 to the communal café area, which adds to the flow of the space.
+Similarly, we installed Shoreditch Edition Revolution 54 to the communal café area, which adds to the flow of the space.
 The Shoreditch bands match the black lighting bars, creating a harmonious flow.
-In addition to the design, the Revolution 54 boasts functionality in providing further acoustic reduction.
-We installed this to reduce any sound intrusion emanating out of the busy café, allowing focus and dynamic working.
+In addition to the design, Revolution 54 boasts functionality in providing further acoustic reduction.
+We installed this to reduce any sound intrusion emanating out of the busy café.

-In short, you will find our doors cleverly installed in multiple areas of the modern office.
-From the café area, to the working space and client meeting rooms, we installed our dynamic doors for several specified reasons.
-Firstly, our doors can be designed to your specification, Shoreditch bands or manifestation can be added, as seen on the client meeting rooms.
-Furthermore, the glass doors within the KPMG Edinburgh HQ have been tested and achieve an impressive acoustic rating (Edge Symmetry: Rw41dB), helping to keep meetings contained.
-We also have a number of finishes that can be included from black as seen in KPMG’s offices, to different tones of bronze, which you may recognise in projects such as GAM or Varde.
+In short, you will find our doors installed in multiple areas of this modern office.
+Most importantly, from the café area, to the working space and client meeting rooms, are the dynamic doors.
+Shoreditch bands or manifestation add personality, as seen on the client meeting rooms.
+Furthermore, the glass doors within the KPMG Edinburgh HQ are rigorously tested and achieve an impressive acoustic rating (Edge Symmetry: Rw41dB), helping to keep meetings contained.
+A number of finishes include black as seen in KPMG’s offices, as well as different tones of bronze, used in projects such as GAM or Varde.

 Edge Symmetry double glazed doors and timber doors were also used throughout the design to ensure differentiation.
-A bespoke double leaf door to the café entrance was used with the specification that one leaf could remain open at certain times whilst the other leaf was closed.
+A clever bespoke double leaf door to the café entrance has one leaf which can remain open whilst the other leaf is closed.
 A design technique used to control the flow of traffic in and out of the café area.